24 mins read

 The human race is currently experiencing the greatest period of transformation since the introduction of machine manufacturing in the 18th century.
 Driven by disruptive technologies and trends, this new era—known as the fourth industrial revolution—is impacting every aspect of the world.
 As a result, many industries have begun to harness digital solutions designed to give them a competitive edge.

-Although the adoption of digital technology in construction has been slower when compared to industries like manufacturing and logistics, the amount invested between 2020 and 2022 was still 85% higher than in the preceding three years.
-The reasons for this lag in investment include cost, complexity, and effort, but—in an industry notorious for running over time and budget—industry leaders are now realizing the benefits of digital transformation in a big way.
+Although the adoption of digital technology in construction has been slower when compared to industries like manufacturing and logistics, worldwide investment in digital construction technologies is expected to hit a record USD $30 billion by 2035.
+Despite annual investment growth of nearly 17%, the majority of construction companies still struggle to add value using digital tools.
+The reasons for this discrepancy include cost, complexity, and effort, but—in an industry notorious for running over time and budget—industry leaders are realizing the benefits of digital transformation in a big way.

 Digital construction involves applying digital technology to the design, planning, construction, and management processes.
 It incorporates a wide range of tools to automate tasks, improve communication, and enhance construction quality.